How to Write Poetry That Doesn’t Suck.

-You may have even found yourself wondering, “am I a good poet?”
-Well, there is no universal answer to that question of writing poetry.
 But with these 12 tips, you will be able to get your feet wet and write poetry that doesn’t suck.

 Affiliate Disclaimer: This post may contain affiliate links, which means I will receive a commission if you make a purchase using these links.

 Everyone has a voice, the voice of their past, their family, and their life experiences.
 You can express your ideas and feelings using this voice.